telerik/kendo-react-inputs/docs/switch/index.md

 ### Checked

 The Switch allows you to set its initial value, so that each subsequent click moves the handle over the newly-selected state.
-By deafult, the initial value is not set and the [`checked`]({% slug api_switch_kendouiforreact %}#checked-booleandefault-false) property is set to `false`.
-To enable it, set `checked` to `true`.
+By default, the initial value is not set and the [`checked`]({% slug api_switch_kendouiforreact %}#checked-booleandefault-false) property is set to `false`.

 ```html-preview
   <div id="app"></div>